philfung/add-to-homescreen/README.md

 #### Desktop - Safari browser
 <img width="475" alt="sc-desktop-safari" src="https://github.com/user-attachments/assets/384b7ed8-7acf-4bee-805c-36ca820c19ee">

-#### In-App Browsers
+#### In-App Mobile Browsers
-Users are guided to open the oink in the system browser.
+Users are guided to open the link in the system browser.

 ## Installation

 ### Prerequisite
-Make sure your site has the minimum requirements for installing a web app on homescreen for IOS and Android.
+Make sure your site has the minimum requirements for installing a web app on homescreen for IOS and Android and Desktop.
 1. At `https://your-website.com/apple-touch-icon.png`, include a square icon of your app that is (1) at least 40 x 40 pixels and (2) specifically named `apple-touch-icon.png`([example](https://github.com/philfung/add-to-homescreen/blob/main/apple-touch-icon.png)).
 2. At `https://your-website.com/manifest.json`, include a web manifest file `manifest.json` ([example](https://github.com/philfung/add-to-homescreen/blob/main/manifest.json)).
 Reference the manifest in your index HTML file.